 Religion-and-Science

-My dissertation analyzes various methods, or modes of argumentation, public-facing scholars of religion-and-science employ to justify particular characterizations of the relationship between religion and science, and considers whether such methods are proportionate to the actual concerns of those publics the scholars take themselves to address.
+My dissertation analyzed various methods, or modes of argumentation, public-facing scholars of religion-and-science employ to justify particular characterizations of the relationship between religion and science, and considers whether such methods are proportionate to the actual concerns of those publics the scholars take themselves to address.
 In particular, I examine a range of methods which might be grouped under the headings ``historical," ``philosophical," and ``social scientific"---not because they are limited to the disciplines with which those adjectives are associated but simply because it is in those disciplines where such methods are most commonly found.
 These methods, I claim, dominate the religion-and-science literature but are often incompatible with one another---a fact not widely recognized.
 Furthermore, particular members of the public will find the different methods more or less convincing based on the particular values they embrace/reason they enter the religion-and-science literature in the first place.
 In getting a clearer picture of the methods scholars use and the public values with which they align, I aim to offer insight into why particular forms of scholarship receive wider public uptake as well as guidance to public consumers of the quite massive religion-and-science literature.

 The Aims of Typologies and A Typology of Methods --- in this paper I provide a general analysis of typologies in the field of religion-and-science and then provide a new kind of typology, one based on the methods used by scholars in their attempts at characterizing the relationship between religion and science.
 Along the way, I distinguish two different kinds of typologies already existing in the literature, identify two main uses to which those typologies are put, and discuss three virtues we might desire typologies to have: ability to highlight effective engagement between pieces of scholarship, explain why some scholarly works receive more public uptake, and provide a guide to the literature for various publics.